SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: Galaxy Cluster Weak Lensing

 The observable quantity is the reduced tangential shear

 with the convergence $\kappa(r) = \Sigma(r)/\Sigma_\mathrm{crit}$.

 The inverse critical surface mass density \invSigmac\ plays a central role in the lensing analysis because it acts as a lensing efficiency that modulates the strength of the observed shear signal given a particular lens mass.
 To compute \invSigmac, the lens redshift and the redshift distribution of source galaxies need to be known, and uncertainties in the calibration of that distribution propagate into uncertainties on \invSigmac\ (see middle and bottom panels of Fig.~\ref{fig:source_bins}).
-Residual uncertainties in the shear calibration further affect the relation in Eq.~\ref{eq:gt}.
-In our analysis of DES~Y3 lensing data, we account for both of these effects as discussed in Section~\ref{sec:DES_Pz}.
+Residual uncertainties in the shear calibration further affect the relation in Eq.~(\ref{eq:gt}).
+In our analysis of DES~Y3 lensing data, we account for both of these effects as discussed in Sec.~\ref{sec:DES_Pz}.

 Cluster lensing is measured along cluster sightlines, where cluster member galaxies -- which are not sheared by their host halo -- can potentially contaminate the sample of source galaxies.
 This cluster member contamination biases the measured shear low, and it is particularly important when the galaxy redshifts are estimated from broad-band photometry.
-We characterize this contamination in Section~\ref{sec:boost} and account for it in Section~\ref{sec:DESmodel}.
+We characterize this contamination in Sec.~\ref{sec:boost} and account for it in Sec.~\ref{sec:DESmodel}.

 Finally, the massive dark matter halos that host galaxy clusters are complex objects that are embedded in the large-scale structure.
 The variety of halo profiles, their correlation with neighboring structures, and uncertainties in the observationally determined halo centers all need to be modeled and accounted for.
-We will address these points in Sections~\ref{sec:miscentering} and \ref{sec:clusterlensmodel}.
+We will address these points in Secs.~\ref{sec:miscentering} and \ref{sec:clusterlensmodel}.